Enter the

 Description/Taste

 Kinkoji grapefruits are medium to large fruits, averaging 6 to 8 centimeters in diameter, and have an oval, round, to pyriform appearance with slight tapering towards the stem.
-The peel is moderately thick, ranging in color from pale yellow-orange, orange, to yellow-orange with green spots, and has a textured, leathery feel, covered in bumps and sunken, aromatic oil glands.
-The peel is easy to remove, emitting a fragrant floral aroma, and underneath the surface, there is a layer of white pith that loosely clings to the flesh.
-Thick membranes envelop the flesh, allowing it to be easily segmented, and the pale yellow to orange flesh is aqueous, semi-firm, and tender, reminiscent of the texture of a pomelo.
-The flesh also encases a few to many oval, cream-colored seeds.
-Kinkoji grapefruits have a sweet and subtly fruity, lemon-like flavor combined with a mild tartness, lacking the sharp bitterness commonly associated with other grapefruit varieties.
+The peel is moderately thick, ranging in color from pale yellow-orange, orange, to yellow-orange with green spots, and has a textured, glossy, leathery feel, covered in bumps and sunken, aromatic oil glands.
+The peel is somewhat easy to remove, emitting a fragrant floral aroma, and underneath the surface, there is a layer of thick, spongy, and dry white pith that loosely clings to the flesh.
+Thick and tough membranes segment the flesh, allowing it to be separated, and the pale yellow to orange flesh is semi-aqueous, firm, and tender, reminiscent of the texture of a pomelo.
+The flesh also encases a few to many oval cream-colored seeds, and each segment can contain anywhere from 0 to 4 seeds.
+Kinkoji grapefruits have a sweet, floral, and subtly fruity, lemon-like flavor combined with a mild tartness, lacking the sharp bitterness commonly associated with other grapefruit varieties.

 Seasons/Availability